We may earn a commission when you buy software.

 Norton is ranked #1 of 28 antivirus brands.

-Norton is the best antivirus of 2024.
+Norton is the best antivirus with a firewall.
 It has perfect anti-malware protection, no impact on the speed of your PC, all the security features you need, and an excellent price.

 Buy it if you want complete protection.
 You will get excellent anti-malware, anti-phishing, a firewall, a password manager, and an unlimited VPN, which will protect your privacy online.